A Security Framework for General Blockchain Layer 2 Protocols: Conclusion

-This paper introduced the first general security framework for Layer 2 (L2) blockchain protocols, formalized as a modular ideal functionality in the iUC framework.
-By structuring protocol behavior through well-defined subroutines—capturing initialization, request submission, state updates, reading, and settlement—our framework abstracts over protocol-specific mechanisms while preserving the key dimensions of L2 security.
+This paper introduces the first general security framework for Layer 2 (L2) blockchain protocols, formalized as a modular ideal functionality in the iUC framework.
+By structuring protocol behavior through well-defined subroutines covering joining, submission, state updates, reading, and settlement, our framework abstracts away concrete implementation mechanisms while preserving the key dimensions of L2 security.

-This abstraction enables, for the first time, composable reasoning across structurally diverse L2 designs such as payment channels, sidechains, and rollups.
-It also provides a formal foundation for comparing their safety, liveness, and data availability guarantees within a common model.
-Our framework not only validates known trade-offs—such as the reliance of rollups on L1 liveness versus the sensitivity of payment channels to participant availability—but also reveals implicit design constraints and minimal trust assumptions previously only understood informally.
+This abstraction enables, for the first time, composable reasoning across structurally diverse L2 designs (payment channels, sidechains, and rollups) and provides a formal basis for comparing their safety, liveness, and data-availability guarantees under a common umbrella.
+Through detailed case studies and comparative analysis, we demonstrate the framework's generality and both validate known trade-offs and surface implicit design constraints that were previously understood only informally.
+We further illustrate the framework's design guidance through a blueprint for an optimistic-rollup protocol offering fast-finality.

-Through detailed case studies and a comparative analysis, we demonstrate the generality and applicability of our model, and prove that key properties can be realized under standard assumptions.
-More broadly, our framework lays the groundwork for formal analysis of emerging challenges in L2 protocol design.
-Its modular structure enables composable reasoning and supports extensions to other settings, e.g., with rational adversaries by leveraging Rational Protocol Design~\cite{garay2013rational} to capture utility-based guarantees and startegic behavior.
-Our subroutine-based abstraction is also well-suited to modeling cross-chain interoperability and multi-hop L2 compositions, where clear isolation of roles and assumptions is essential.
-We see this work as a foundational step toward the security- and incentive-aware design of scalable blockchain infrastructure.
+More broadly, our framework lays the groundwork for the formal study of new challenges in L2 design.
+Its modular structure supports clean extensions to other settings, such as incorporating rational adversaries via Rational Protocol Design~\cite{garay2013rational} or modeling cross-chain interoperability and cross-protocol L2 composition.
+We view this work as a foundational step toward security- and incentive-aware design of a scalable blockchain infrastructure.